 Designing a new sailing era

-THE COLLABORATION – an efficient Swedish cluster
+An efficient Swedish cluster

 - Wallenius Marine is the project coordinator, owns the concept and is also contributing design and logistics expertise.